 Microsoft SQL Server Performance Issues And Solutions

-When we talk about SQL Server, it is considered to be one of the best and widely used Relational database management system.
+When we talk about SQL Server, it is considered to be one of the best and most widely used Relational database management systems.
 This application is used by small and large scale organizations to store and manage tons of data.
-Microsoft SQL Server is capable to handle multiple operations.
+MS SQL Server is capable to handle multiple operations.
 Also, the user can execute multiple Queries.
-At some point, the user is going to experience MS SQL server performance issues, like memory or CPU related issues, poor queries or slow processing of queries, database indexes with reads and writes.
+At some point, the user is going to experience MS SQL server performance issues, like memory or CPU related issues, poor queries or slow processing of queries, and database indexes with reads and writes.

 So in the upcoming article, I am going to discuss MS SQL Server performance issues and methods to troubleshoot the problems.
-In case if you are facing SQL Server MDF file corruption issues then you can take the help of SQL MDF file Recovery Software to resolve those issues.
+In case you are facing SQL Server MDF file corruption issues then you can take the help of SQL MDF file Recovery Software to resolve those issues.

 Issue1: SQL Database Queries Take longer Time than Usual in Processing

-Sometimes the Queries takes a longer time than usual, this problem arises when the load or the processes to your system gets an increase.
+Sometimes the Queries take a longer time than usual, this problem arises when the load or the processes to your system gets an increase.
 Also due to resource contention issues such as conflict due to shared resource or random access memory, disk memory, etc.

 The user can try to solve these issues by using the Query analyzer and also with the system Stored procedure SP_WHO2 command.
 After this, the user will get the Blkby field.
 If SPIDS is being blocked then in the Output this will show the offending SPID Number.
 The user has to follow the large chain of blocks to find the head.

-Make sure the database design is properly normalized.
+1. Make sure the database design is properly normalized.

-By keeping your transactions as short as possible.
+2. By keeping your transactions as short as possible.

-By not allowing user inputs in transactions.
+3. By not allowing user inputs in transactions.

 4. Avoid cursors.

 When the SQL user assigns rights to execute the stored procedure then the user has to allow the permissions on the object referenced by the stored procedure.
-To understand this let us take an example if you have stored procedure that performs the select operation from the customer table.
+To understand this let us take an example if you have a stored procedure that performs the select operation from the customer table.
 Then you have to allow the user to select rights on the customer table.

 Here Are Some tips to Handle SQL Server Performance Problems

-Implement Those Indexes that give benefit to your Queries.
+1. Implement Those Indexes that give benefit to your Queries.

-Make sure your Tempdb database is configured properly.
+2. Make sure your Tempdb database is configured properly.

 Also Read: DBCC CHECKDB Repair Options to repair corrupted SQL database.